flaf/miscellaneous/puppet4/production/modules/puppetagent/README.md

-The `service_enabled` parameter is a boolean to tell if you want enable the `puppet` daemon, ie the client daemon ("enable" means "the service will be automatically started at each reboot).
+The `service_enabled` parameter is a boolean to tell if you want enable the `puppet` daemon, ie the client daemon ("enable" means "the service will be automatically started at each reboot").
 If the daemon is enabled, then the puppet run will be launched with the `runinterval` frequency.
 The default value of `service_enabled` is `false` and the default value of `runinterval` is